2017 trapping in progress, results not available yet.

-Spraying by helicopter of the pesticide Foray 48B is scheduled for Washington State in 7 different areas beginning on April 16.
+Spraying by helicopter of the pesticide Foray 48B took place in Washington State in 7 different areas beginning on April 16, 2016.
 We are attempting to post the latest information here as it become available.

 Keep in mind that the spray can drift considerably outside the zone boundaries – up to one mile even with no wind.